ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 1. User invokes a compute job through an application, web browser or command line interface.
 2. The job request is sent to the multicluster manager which uses pre-defined rules and policies to determine whether the job should be processed using on-premises HPC resources or in the cloud.
 3. The multicluster manager communicates with the data manager components.
-These are responsible for moving the data from the on-premises filesystem to the cloud filesystem.
+These are responsible for moving the data from the on-premises file system to the cloud file system.
 The data requirement information includes the in-cloud cluster that the job is eligible to be forwarded to.
 4. The data manager in the cloud requests that the data file(s) get copied to the local staging area (cache) in the cloud.
 The data requirement information includes the candidate clusters that the job is eligible to be forwarded to.
-5. The required files are copied from the on-premises filesystem(s) to the in-cloud staging area.
+5. The required files are copied from the on-premises file system(s) to the in-cloud staging area.
 6. When the files are available in the cloud, the data manager informs the cluster manager that the data is in place and that the compute jobs can be run.

-#### Execution flow for filesystem-managed data movement
+#### Execution flow for file system-managed data movement
 {: #execution-flow-for-filesystem-managed-data-movement}

-{{site.data.keyword.IBM_notm}} Storage Scale provides a high-performance parallel filesystem to meet the needs of HPC workloads.
+{{site.data.keyword.IBM_notm}} Storage Scale provides a high-performance parallel files ystem to meet the needs of HPC workloads.
 Part of Storage Scale is a capability called Active File Management.
-Active File Management provides on-demand movement of applications that is transparent to the application using the filesystem.
+Active File Management provides on-demand movement of applications that is transparent to the application using the file system.

-When a user attempts to access a file in the cloud that is physically located on-premises, the Active File Management capability seamlessly manages the transfer of the file to the in-cloud filesystem.
-The in-cloud filesystem can be configured in different ways depending on whether it is to be used as a read-only "cache" or as a read-write filesystem.
+When a user attempts to access a file in the cloud that is physically located on-premises, the Active File Management capability seamlessly manages the transfer of the file to the in-cloud file system.
+The in-cloud file system can be configured in different ways depending on whether it is to be used as a read-only "cache" or as a read-write file system.
 Data changes made to the in-cloud copy of the file are seamlessly transferred back to the primary copy stored on-premises.

 ## Design concepts
 {: #design-concepts}